awsdocs/aws-security-hub-user-guide/doc_source/standards-security-score.md

 ## Security scores on the Summary page<a name="standard-security-score-summary-page"></a>

 On the **Summary** page, the **Security standards** card displays the security scores for each enabled standard\.
-It also displays a consolidated security score that represents the proportion of passed controls to enabled controls across all of the enabled standards\.
+It also displays a consolidated security score that represents the proportion of passed controls to enabled controls with data across all of the enabled standards\.